Castilla y León

 The region's most widely planted red grape varieties are Tempranillo, Cabernet Sauvignon, and Merlot, while Verdejo is the most cultivated white grape.

 Castilla y León's wineries range from small, family-run businesses to large-scale producers, with many committed to environmentally sustainable production methods.
 The region's wine industry plays a significant role in its economy and culture, attracting visitors from around the world to sample its diverse range of wines.
+So, grab your glass and join a wine tasting in Castile and Leon to learn more about its amazing wines and producers.

 Associations